Addressing Learning Barriers

 However, it is important to note that these technologies should not be considered to be the only way to implement UDL.
 Effective teachers should be creative and resourceful in designing flexible learning environments that address the variability of learners using a range of high-tech and low-tech solutions."
 National Center On Universal Design for Learning

 In this last activity, you will take a quick look at a variety of additional tools for overcoming learning barrier.

 1. Free text-to-speech converters

 Below are websites that allow you to copy and paste text into them in order to hear the printed text.
 Some will even allow you to change the voice to be heard in a different language and give you a choice between a male or female voice.
 These converters are not only beneficial for those with reading difficulties, but are helpful for those who prefer to listen rather than read.
 They also allow writers to hear one's own pieces (or compositions) to critique for grammatical errors and comprehension.

 2. Google Docs has Speech Recognition.
 There is an add-on when you are using the Chrome Browser on your Computer.
 Watch the video to learn how to use the add-on or read the step-by-step instructions.

-4. Look over the Digital Storytelling tools on the 21 Things 4 Students site and identify one or more that could be a valuable addition to your lesson.
+6. Look over the Creating Your Digital Artifact on the 21 Things 4 Students site and see if there are some valuable additions for your lesson.